Art, Theory, and Practice of 21st Century

 SYNOPSIS

 Short Story dates back to the traditions of oral storytelling such as Homer's Odyssey and Illiad.
 These narratives were called rhyming verses.
-Anecdotes of the thirteenth and fourteenth called “Gesta Romanorum” flourished in Europe.
+Anecdotes of the thirteenth and fourteenth centuries were called “Gesta Romanorum” flourished in Europe.
 Mythic tales, legends, folk tales, fairy tales, fables, and anecdotes thus became precursors of the short story.
 Short stories have traveled across countries and boundaries and have evolved as a consuming literary expression and have occupied a prominent place in different cultures.
 It was only towards the end of the nineteenth century that the short story germinated after a long gap.
 Short story in modern times has been described as a liminal and hybrid form, a combination of different literary genres (Achilles and Bergmann 2015).
 A Short story is a succinct work of literature, authored in narrative prose.
 A classic definition of a short story is that it can be read in one sitting, features or focuses on a limited cart of characters, self-contained incidents, or series of incidents, and evokes a “single effect.”
 H. G. Wells says in the work The Short Story that "A short story is or should be a simple thing it aims at producing one single vivid effect; it must explode and finish before the interruption occurs or fatigue sets in….
 (56).

 In the Twenty-First Century, a short story refers to a work with a word count of no larger than “seven thousand.”
 Stories shorter than one thousand words are called “flash fiction.”
 Longer stories that are short of novels are called “novellas.”
 A short story is said to have the least unpredictable erratic gyrations and is based on a single incident.
 The reader comprehends the broader view of events of life-giving insights into issues associated with society, heroic adventure, human belief, emotions and lifestyle of the people, etc. Somerset Maugham lends his view on the short story by saying that it has a definite design that incorporates a departure, a climax, and a point of the test.